ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Here too, all adapters are reinstalled individually by ioBroker via npm.
 This may take a while depending on the size of your installation, internet speed and system performance.
-The current status can be tracked in the "Log" tab.
+The current status can be followed in the "Log" tab.

 This is now done and the system is newly installed and all settings, scripts, visualizations, etc. restored.

 ### Conclusion:
 Basically, both variants lead to the same result.
-If you have little experience with terminal commands and feel unsafe, Backitup is on the safe side.
+If you have little experience with terminal commands and feel unsafe there, Backitup is on the safe side.

 However, if you want to see exactly what is happening on your system, you should choose the manual variant via the console.
 Here you can see every single process in detail in the terminal.